Pence spokesperson denies vice president is 'in quarantine' amid reports of self-isolating over coronavirus

 In addition, a person working as a valet for President Trump tested positive for the virus this past Thursday.

 This weekend three top U.S. health officials who are task force members announced they would take isolation measures.
+The heads of the Food and Drug Administration [FDA] and the Centers for Disease Control and Prevention [CDC] said they would self-quarantine, and the director of the National Institute of Allergy and Infectious Diseases, Anthony Fauci, said he would practice a “modified” quarantine.

-The heads of the Food and Drug Administration and the Centers for Disease Control and Prevention said they would self-quarantine, and the director of the National Institute of Allergy and Infectious Diseases, Anthony Fauci, said he would practice a “modified” quarantine.
+Separately, a Pentagon spokesman said Adm.
+Mike Gilday, the chief of naval operations, "had contact with a COVID positive family member and, although testing negative, will be quarantining this week."
+The spokesman also said Gen. Joseph Lengyel, the chief of the National Guard Bureau, "tested positive for COVID Saturday afternoon but a subsequent test Saturday was negative.
+He will undergo a third test on Monday morning to confirm his negative status."

-Fox News' Matt Leach and The Associated Press contributed to this report.
+Fox News' Jennifer Griffin, Matt Leach and The Associated Press contributed to this report.